 Been there done that and I want to help you figure those issues out BEFORE you go buy an outdoor rabbit cage and are stuck with something you don’t love.

 Keep in mind that I make my own cages but I know that is not an option for everyone.
-After I give you the key points to think about I will give you a list of cages that you can look at that meet all of the speculations.
+After I give you the key points to think about I will give you some good options you can buy that will fit the most important things as closely as possible.

 Size Of The Rabbit